TheJare/stardust-48k/README.md

 for our game Stardust, to celebrate the 30 years since its original release back in 1987.

-I have focused on the Sinclair ZX Spectrum version of the game.
+We have focused on the Sinclair ZX Spectrum version of the game.
 We ported it to the Amstrad CPC, while other people did the MSX, C-64 and eventual PC versions.
-But my nostalgia starts and ends with the Spectrum.
+But doing this for the Spectrum is work enough.

+The authors wish to dedicate this project to the memory of Javier Cano.
+Rest in peace, our beloved mentor.

 ## How was this done?

-I downloaded a few Spectrum emulators since I didn't know which were best and what they could do.
-I settled on Fuse and its toolset.
+We downloaded a few Spectrum emulators since we didn't know which were best and what they could do.
+We settled on Fuse and its toolset.
 Next was an image of the tape from the original Spanish release.
-I ran the tape in the emulator and waited for the game to load.
-It does a little intro and credits sequence, which I didn't bother to capture.
-Once the game was in the main menu, I grabbed a snapshot in z80 format, and worked from there.
+We ran the tape in the emulator and waited for the game to load.
+It does a little intro and credits sequence, which we didn't bother to capture at first.
+Once the game was in the main menu, we grabbed a snapshot in z80 format, and worked from there.

+Initial steps:

 - Capture a profile of the game running, and generate a map file that will contain the code sections that have been executed.
 This should include most